How to setup Single Sign On (SSO) with Azure AD

 • Process map page settings

-Available in Product Plan: Mapping • Analysis • Management Feature available to: Editor • Admin What are the page settings These are the settings that relate to the canvas/page that a process is developed onto.
-You can configure these settings based ...
+Feature available to: Editor • Admin What are the page settings These are the settings that relate to the canvas/page that a process is developed onto.
+You can configure these settings based upon your mapping preferences and for printing/PDF ...